Waterfall vs. Agile (Part 1): Can They Be Friends?

 - May require a high degree of change - Requirements can and do change for projects as they progress.
 Agile provides a flexible process that optimizes feedback so changes can be introduced reliably during development.

 - Have one unique important deliverable: the product - There are many projects that only have one important output, the final product.
-Agile focuses on the product, almost ignoring other artefacts, such as documentation.
+Agile focuses on the product, almost ignoring other artifacts, such as documentation.

 Agile is not a well defined, closed process; it is more like a philosophy or a family of related specific processes.
 Some common Agile specific processes are: